What are the steps for filing for custody?

 In all cases, you will have to:

-- draft or have someone draft a petition letting the court and the other party know what you want and why;
+- draft or have someone draft a petition letting the court and the other party know what type of custody you are seeking and why;

-Once you file your paperwork, you may have a hearing in front of a judge, or there may be other preliminary steps you must take.
+Once you file your paperwork, you may have a hearing in front of a judge and will likely come back for multiple court dates.
 To find out more about how the process works in your area, please contact a lawyer.
-AL Finding a Lawyer page to find legal help in your area.
+Please visit our AL Finding a Lawyer page to find legal help in your area.